-DEETA COLVIN (McGEOGH) BA Board member for 4 years
+DEETA COLVIN (McGEOGH) BA

 Deeta currently consults to a few selected clients The Michael Cassel Group, Dom Perignon and Blainey North.
 She previously worked full time in a Marketing and Special Events role for CPH.
 Immediately prior to this, Deeta was Director of Corporate Relations and Events for PBL Media from 2002 to 2007.
 Prior to this role, Deeta owned her own marketing and communications agency, Colvin Communications International.